mattjm/duplicacy-script/README.md

 # Duplicacy Backups

-This is a document about setting up and running duplicacy for automated backups to local and cloud destinations on Windows.
+This is a document about setting up and running duplicacy for automated backups from a to local and cloud destinations on Windows.

 The script here will run automated backups--you'll need to make some simple modifications to it.
 The tasks you need to do are: